FrancoisPorcher/awesome-ai-tutorials/README.md

 ## About the Author

-Hi!
-My name is François.
-I am an incoming Research Scientist at Meta AI in the Facebook Artificial Intelligence Research lab (FAIR).
-I am currently a visiting Researcher at Cambridge University, trying to improve the state of the art in 3D Image Segmentation.
-Prior to that I graduated from UC Berkeley and CentraleSupelec, majoring in Computer Sciences and Applied Mathematics.

-Being extremely curious by nature, I naturally explore a lot of different ideas, articles, classes, books, and I thought it would be great to distill all this knowledge into useful Medium articles and Github repositories for you.

-Feel free to reach out!
-You can also recommend me a tutorial on a theme you would like to see.
+Hey!
+My name is  [François](https://www.linkedin.com/in/fporcher/), I am a A.I Research Scientist intern at Meta.
+Previously I was doing research on Deep Learning and NeuroImaging at Cambridge University.

+Being very curious and constantly learning, I have a very broad range of interests.
+I also like to break down the most complext topics into the tiniest bits and explain them in a simple way.

+This is why I decided to distill all this knowledge into a series of articles/tutorials that I hope you will find useful.

+Enjoy! 🤗